Opioid Agonist Treatment Prescriber Training

 Opioid Agonist Treatment (methadone and buprenorphine/naloxone) Prescriber Training, Mentoring and Auditing.

-CPSM, in partnership with the College of Registered Nurses of Manitoba and the College of Pharmacists of Manitoba, supports an interdisciplinary scientific planning committee that developed and maintains a 2 day, in-person, accredited training program for physicians, pharmacists, nurse practitioners, nurses and allied health professionals who wish to become involved in treating individuals with opioid use disorder.
+CPSM, in partnership with the College of Registered Nurses of Manitoba and the College of Pharmacists of Manitoba, supports an interdisciplinary scientific planning committee that developed and maintains a two-day, in-person, accredited training program for physicians, pharmacists, nurse practitioners, nurses and allied health professionals who wish to become involved in treating individuals with opioid use disorder.

 This program, in its pilot format, became a major component of an application that secured a federal/provincial grant of just over $1 million over four years to expand this work beyond the Winnipeg-based training of Opioid Agonist Treatment (OAT) providers.
 The College is using this funding to: